alexeagleson/nextjs-fullstack-app-template/README.app.md

 ![Storybook Search Template](https://res.cloudinary.com/dqse2txyi/image/upload/v1649472567/blogs/nextjs-app-tailwind/storybook-search-template_g0xxfk.png)

 _(You may still have some lingering Tailwind test styles on the template which can be removed.
-Note also that I am leaving the `.module.css` template on here for those who chooose not to use Tailwind, but we will not be using it in this tutorial)_
+Note also that I am leaving the `.module.css` template on here for those who choose not to use Tailwind, but we will not be using it in this tutorial)_

 Alright time to begin building the component!
 This is the one I've outlined in green in the original planning design above and titled as `Search`.